Design your connector¶

-No matter what kind of Pack you are building, there are some basic rules to keep in mind.
+No matter what kind of connector you are building, there are some basic rules to keep in mind.

-• Return structured data, so users can chain formulas together.
+- Return structured data, so the results can be chained together.

 Don't